Tottenville, Staten Island

 Tottenville is a neighborhood on the South Shore of Staten Island, New York City.
-It is the southernmost settlement in both New York City and New York State.
+It is the southernmost neighborhood and settlement in both New York City and New York State, as well as the westernmost neighborhood in New York City.
 Tottenville is bounded on three sides by water: the south side abuts the New York Bight while the west and north sides are bordered by the Arthur Kill.
 Nassau Place, Bethel Avenue and Page Avenue form the neighborhood's eastern border.

 The settlement was originally named Bentley Manor by one of its first settlers, Captain Christopher Billop (1638–1726), a member of the Royal Navy, after his own ship.
 In 1869 it was renamed as Tottenville after John Totten and his prominent local family of that name, some of whom served as Loyalists under Billop during the American Revolutionary War.

 Tottenville is part of Staten Island Community District 3 and its ZIP Code is 10307 (formerly "Staten Island 7, New York").
 Tottenville is patrolled by the 123rd Precinct of the New York City Police Department.
 Tottenville has been represented in the New York State Senate by Andrew Lanza since 2007.
 It is represented in the New York State Assembly by Michael Reilly.

 History

 Early history

 The Raritan band of the Unami Indians, a branch of the Lenape or Delaware nation, were the original inhabitants of all Staten Island, including Tottenville.
 The largest pre-European burial ground, known as Burial Ridge, is located in what is now Conference House Park.

 The village was originally named Bentley Manor by one of its first settlers, Captain Christopher Billop (1638–1726), after a small ship he owned named the Bentley.
 In 1869 the district was renamed as Tottenville, apparently in honor of John Totten and the locally prominent Totten family.
 Their names appear on tombstones in the cemetery of Bethel Methodist Church.
-Several Totten family members were Loyalists during the American Revolution and served under Captain Christopher Billopp.
+Several Totten family members were Loyalists during the American Revolution and served under Captain Christopher Billop.

 During the colonial period and for a significant time thereafter, Tottenville was an important waypoint for travelers between New York City—of which Staten Island did not formally become a part until 1898—and Philadelphia.
 These were both sites of temporary capitals of the new United States.
 The town was the site of a ferry that crossed the Arthur Kill to the Ferry Slip in Perth Amboy, New Jersey.
 The ferry became less important when the Outerbridge Crossing opened in 1928, but continued to operate until 1963.

 Two distinctive landmarks stand at the northern approaches to the neighborhood: the Bethel United Methodist Church, erected in 1840 and rebuilt on the same site in 1886 after a fire destroyed the original structure.
 Secondly, a now abandoned factory was built in 1900 as Nassau Smelting's plant.
 It was later used for recycling by Lucent Technologies and closed in 2001.